for Secondary Education in the UK.

 Age Range: KS3

 Young people settle into learning Shakespeare much more quickly when they have some context to the culture for which he was writing.
-Use this pack as a menu of lessons to explore the society of the day.
-There is a good balance of material to engage both boys and girls, and lots of opportunites for extension work.
+Use these resources to explore the society of Shakespeare’s day.
+Lesson plans and worksheets include a good balance of material to engage both boys and girls in KS3 Shakespeare.
+Resources are suitable for Key Stage 3 and include lots of opportunities for extension work.

 Topics include: Before permanent theatre; Shakespeare arrives in London; Physical difficulties of writing; Hobbies and sports; Travel and transport; Food and drink; Structure of the theatre; Boys in female roles; An actor's day; Audience behaviour; Costumes; Special effects.